hustlepuff1/DNN_Analysis/README.md

+# DNN_Analysis
-### A jupyter notebook published online.
+A jupyter notebook published online.
 Did a simple data analysis on landing data of drone.